awsdocs/amazon-ecr-user-guide/doc_source/image-retag.md

 **To retag an image with the AWS Tools for Windows PowerShell**

-1. Use the Get\-ECRImageBatch cmdlet to get the description of the image to retag and write it to an environment variable\.
+1. Use the Get\-ECRImageBatch cmdlet to obtain the description of the image to retag and write it to an environment variable\.
 In this example, an image with the tag, *latest*, in the repository, *amazonlinux*, is written to the environment variable, *$Image*\.
 **Note**
 If you don't have the Get\-ECRImageBatch cmdlet available on your system, see [Setting up the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html) in the *AWS Tools for Windows PowerShell User Guide*\.